Best OM System Carrying Strap for OM SYSTEM OM-1 Mark II

 Frequently Asked Questions

-Should I get the Peak Design Slide or the Slide Lite for the OM-1 Mark II?
+Should I choose the Slide Lite or the full-size Slide for the OM-1 II?

-Definitely go for the Slide Lite.
-The full-sized Slide is 45mm wide and designed for heavy full-frame setups like a Nikon Z9.
-On the OM-1 II, the regular Slide feels overly bulky and the large hardware can interfere with your grip on the camera’s front dial.
-The 32mm Slide Lite is the perfect ergonomic match for the MFT form factor.
+Stick with the Slide Lite.
+The full-size Slide (45mm wide) is designed for heavy full-frame DSLRs and mirrorless bodies like the Nikon Z9.
+On the OM-1 II, the extra width of the standard Slide feels restrictive and takes up too much room in your bag.
+The 32mm Lite version is perfectly scaled for the Micro Four Thirds form factor.

 Final Verdict